boushib/foodstyles-todo-frontend/README.md

 yarn dev
 ```

-Builds the app for production
+Build the app for production

 ```text
 yarn build